 Indoor plants make any space feel more inviting and bring a huge pop of color to any neutral space.
 Add either a small plant on a nightstand or a nonintrusive plant in the corner of the room to add some life.

 If you have a smaller master bedroom, there are a few tricks to make it appear bigger.
 First off, remove any bulky furniture.
 This includes dressers, nightstands, vanities, etc. Next, add a mirror or two to add depth to the space.
 Make sure there is ample lighting, as shadows can make your space appear even smaller.
 Make sure your curtains are floor-length, as this can make the room appear taller.
 Choppy curtains can give your walls a stunted look.

 That’s it!
+We hope you enjoyed our blog on how to stage a bedroom.
 By following these tips for staging a bedroom, buyers are guaranteed to fall in love with your home.
 For more great tips on selling your home, moving, and much more, make sure to sign up for our once-monthly blog newsletter!